Centro de Protección de Mujer a Mujer

 Libertad is located in the Sierra Tarahumara in Mexico.
 Libertad was also founded by Ms. Sandoval, and faces even greater challenges with funding while the clients face even greater barriers to escaping domestic violence.

 Do you know of a foreign organization serving abused women and children or orphans that would benefit from the support of a 501(c)(3)?
 ISSF provides technical assistance and resources to organizations in developing countries.
-To be eligible, the foreign organization must be organized and operated as a charitable organization and meet the same criteria as a 501(c)(3) would.
+To be eligible, the foreign organization must be organized and operated as a charitable organization/recognized local non-profit.
 Interested organizations must be willing to submit required reports to ISSF and must undergo a determination of eligibility by the ISSF board.
 Affiliates must also speak Spanish or have someone who speaks fluent English.